What is weaning?

 2. Feeding aprons

 For me, practicality was key.
 They had to be machine washable and easy to clean.
-I have had these feeding aprons for over 3 years now and they still look new.
+I have had this feeding apron for over 3 years now and they still look new.
 They are super lightweight, and my children look comfortable in them.
 I like the fact that they have long sleeves with elasticated ends, so food does not run down their arms.

-The super quick Velcro fastenings at the back means you can have your little ones sitting down and exploring food in no time!
+The suction cups allows the bib to be attached to the high chair so your little ones can explore food in no time, without the mess on the floor!
 To make them last even longer, I now also use them when my children paint- definitely an added bonus

 3. Bowls and feeding spoon